Lamington, your West London home

 Free and fast, it’s simple to connect enabling you to stream your favourite show or knock out those work emails.

-All our apartments come with fully-equipped kitchens, including ovens and cooktops, fridges and cooking utensils, perfect for a quick snack or family dinner.
+All our London apartments for rent come with fully-equipped kitchens, including ovens and cooktops, fridges and cooking utensils, perfect for a quick snack or family dinner.

 Book direct with us and you’ll enjoy at least 10% off with our exclusive members rate.Join Now